-I’m currently a research fellow at the Science Policy Research Unit, University of Sussex.
-Before that, I was a lecturer in the Science Communication Group at Imperial.
-I’ve also taught at UCL and spent some time at American University in DC.
-However, this is very much my personal blog.
+As well as freelancing, I’ve worked as a Research Fellow at the Science Policy Research Unit, University of Sussex, Lecturer in the Science Communication Group at Imperial, Special Projects Officer for Science Year and an Explainer at the Science Museum.
+I’ve also taught at UCL, spent some time at American University in DC.

-If you need to contact me, my gmail address is the same as the URL here.
+If you want me to work for you (or just want to ask me something), my gmail address is the same as the URL here.